matthewabbott/personal-kb/README.md

 # Personal Knowledge Base

-A webapp for exploring and searching my GitHub repositories, planned to be hosted on my webpage.
+A webapp for exploring and searching my GitHub repositories, hosted on my webpage.

 ## (Planned) System Architecture